 - Participate in and attend meetings and workshops.

-- Fulfil functions on relevant committees, and in meetings and workshops as reasonably requested by management.
+- Fulfil functions on relevant committees in meetings and workshops as reasonably requested by management.

 - Fulfil all reasonably expected administrative functions relating to the position and as requested by the relevant line manager.